k2view-academy/K2View-Academy/articles/34_JMX_statistics/Fabric_Monitoring_Air-Gapped_Kubernetes.md

 # 1. Purpose

-This document explains how to enable and validate the Fabric metrics interface in air-gapped Kubernetes deployments where K2view K2cloud Orchestrator is not present.
+This document explains how to enable and validate the Fabric metrics interface in air-gapped Kubernetes deployments where the K2view K2cloud Orchestrator is not present.
 It describes what K2view provides, how to activate it, and how your observability infrastructure can connect to it.

 In air-gapped deployments, the customer owns and operates the Kubernetes cluster and all supporting infrastructure.
 K2view provides the Fabric platform and the metrics interface.
 What you do with that interface — which monitoring stack you connect to it, how you store and visualize the data — is your decision and your responsibility.